berniebrrr/BRRR.fi-protocol-contracts/README.md

 </p>

 BRRR is an experiment, to attempt to tie a monetary policy to inversely match a peg and provide accrued interest from that movement of that peg.
-As such, since our peg is the US dollar supply in USDT,
+As such, since our peg is the US dollar supply in USDT:
 <blockquote>
  BRRR is not an acronym, but an interjection resounding from the sound of U.S Federal Reserve printing press.